 40 Wedding Altar Decorations and Ideas

-Your wedding altar decorations set the tone for your ceremony, create a backdrop for your union, and help you express your overall wedding theme.
-In this guide, we’ll go over everything you need to know about wedding altar design.
+Your wedding altar sets the tone for your ceremony, creates a backdrop for your union, and helps you express your overall wedding theme.
+In this guide, we’ll go over everything you need to know about wedding altar decorations and design.
 Plus we’ll share some great ideas (with DIY guides and related products) you can actually use!

 What Is a Wedding Altar?